 The reverse scenario would be watching a movie mixed for more channels than your system is configured to use.
 You could end up hearing all the background noise of a film, but the channel with the voices will be gone completely.
 This wouldn’t happen with a stereo system, but rather an improperly configured surround sound system.

-The integrated amp takes your surround sound signal and sending it to the proper channels, and the bypass works by sending the appropriate stereo signal to the left and right speakers.
+The integrated amp takes your surround sound signal and sends it to the proper channels, and the bypass works by sending the appropriate stereo signal to the left and right speakers.

 What Are the Alternatives?